lingoiitgn/TempUN/README.md

 #### Using vLLM:
 At the time of performing inference, from all fine-tuned models only `phi-2`, `mistral-instruct`, `llama-2-chat`, and `llama-3-8b` were supported via **vLLM** (a fast and easy-to-use library for LLM inference).
 The code for inference is located in the `inference/after_FT/inf_vllm` directory.

+-The lora_to_original.py script is designed to merge a pre-trained base model with an adapter model (fine-tuned model) using Parameter-Efficient Fine-Tuning (PEFT) and then save the merged model.

+Performing Inference:

+    The code4.py script performs inference using the fine-tuned LLMs and saves the results.
+It reads prompts from CSV files, generates responses using the LLM, extracts specific answers from the responses, and saves the results to new CSV files.

+Orchestrating the Process:

+    The run.py script orchestrates the entire process.
+It loads different checkpoints of fine-tuned models, converts them using the lora_to_original.py script, and then performs inference using the code4.py script.

 More Details in the paper (Link Coming soon)